SolidityDrone/SteganoPhaser/README.md

 ## 🔒 Core Security Features

 ### **Stealth Address Technology**
-- **Zero Knowledge Communication**: Parties can communicate without revealing their identities
 - **Unlinkable Transactions**: Each message uses a unique stealth address, preventing transaction graph analysis
 - **Forward Secrecy**: Past communications remain secure even if current keys are compromised
 - **Multi-Source Messaging**: Messages can be sent from any stealth address, not just the original sender's address